Sparse Control of Quantum Systems: Introduction

 \section{Introduction}

-This paper is motivated by application problems of current interest in quantum control, which range from steering chemical reactions~\cite{BKZB:2008:ACP} over creating excited or ionized states~\cite{HRG:2013:PRA} to faithfully storing and manipulating bits of quantum information \cite{SKSCKMDHMCNJ:2014:NJP}.
+This paper is motivated by application problems of current interest in quantum control~\cite{Getal:2015:EPJD}, which range from steering chemical reactions~\cite{BKZB:2008:ACP} over creating excited or ionized states~\cite{HRG:2013:PRA} to faithfully storing and manipulating bits of quantum information \cite{SKSCKMDHMCNJ:2014:NJP}.

-We propose a new class of cost functionals for the optimal control of quantum systems which result in controls with a very simple time-frequency structure.
+We propose a new class of cost functionals for the optimal control of quantum systems which result in controls with a sparse time-frequency structure.
 This is achieved via two key ideas.

 First, we do not penalize the time profile of the field amplitude but a suitable \emph{time-frequency representation} of it.
-While such representations are a familiar tool to interpreting or analyzing a given field in quantum control and signal analysis, they here acquire center stage already in the design of the controls.
+While such representations are a familiar tool to interpreting or analyzing a given field in control and signal analysis, they here acquire center stage already in the design of the controls.

-Second, we capitalize on recent advances in the optimal control theory of elliptic and parabolic systems built upon the basic idea \cite{S:2009:COAP,HSW:2012:SJCO} of \emph{sparsity-enhancing $L^1$ or measure-norm costs}.
-More specifically, we exploit the idea of function-valued measures to achieve directional sparsity in parabolic control~\cite{KPV:2014:SJCO}.
-The novelty as compared to the latter advances is that in quantum control, unlike in parabolic control, the target for sparsity should not be the field amplitude, but its frequency structure.
+Second, we build upon recent advances in the optimal control theory of elliptic and parabolic systems related to the basic idea \cite{VM:2006:OCAM,S:2009:COAP,CK:2011:COCV,CHW:2012:SJO,HSW:2012:SJCO} of \emph{sparsity-enhancing $L^1$ or measure-norm costs}.
+More specifically, we build upon the idea of function-valued measures to achieve directional sparsity in parabolic control~\cite{KPV:2014:SJCO}.
+The novelty as compared to the latter advances is two-fold: first, in quantum control, unlike in parabolic control, the target for sparsity should not be the field amplitude, but its frequency structure, and second, one is dealing with a bilinear instead of a linear control problem.

 These ideas result in constrained non-smooth optimization problems of the form

 subject to